 My earliest memories are tightly interwoven with the scents and flavors of my childhood kitchen.
 The sweet muskiness of warm apples boiling on the stove for applesauce takes me back to when my aunt and I would peel, core, slice and cook apples to go with homemade potato pancakes.
 The sultry robust flavor of sweet Italian sausage stirs memories of swiping bits of sausage from my grandmother as she whipped up sausage and peppers for the whole family.
 Steamy lobsters remind me of our massive family reunions on Cape Cod, filled with laughter, volleyball and the happy din of close bonds.

 These days, my kids are too old to dragging chairs to the counter but they still like to help imagine, prepare and cook delicious family meals.
 My oldest is Will.
-He’s 13-years-old and loves good food.
+He’s 18-years-old and loves good food.
 His favorites?
 Sushi, lobster, pasta, burgers, fancy ramen and anything wings.
-My daughter, Paige, is 10.
+My daughter, Paige, is 15.
 Like her older brother, she appreciates good food.
-She adores berries, sushi, salmon, veggies of all kinds and chicken.
+She adores sushi, salmon, ribs and really creative sandwiches.